 - Preheat the oven to 375°F. Rough cut the bead into cube size of choice.

 - Most recipes say to drizzle olive oil in, but I don’t like the coverage doing that.
 Some cubes get too much, some don’t get any.
 I like to use a mister filled with olive oil and mist them all while slowly stirring.
-Then sprinkle in garlic powder, Mrs. Dash Table Blend and Italian herb spices on to taste while mixing.
+Then sprinkle in garlic powder, Mrs. Dash Table Blend, and Italian herb spices to taste while mixing.

 - Spread the cubes in an even layer on a large sheet pan.
 Bake for 10 minutes, or until golden brown and crisp.
 If you just baked the bread, it will take a little longer to become golden brown.
 But if the bread is older and dry, it should brown faster.
 Always keep an eye on it!

 As always, please let me know how you like this recipe in the comments!
 I get motivated when I hear from you and am interested to learn about how you liked and served your Low Sodium Artisan Bread.
 And please leave a comment or rating and share any tips you might have.

 - In a large bowl, whisk all the dry ingredients together.
 Stir in water until the mixture forms a shaggy but cohesive dough.
 Do not over-work the dough.
 The less you “work” it, the more little air pockets will form.